hyppp007/hello-world/evaluation.md

 ### He did 30% of the total

-### Ideas contributed to overall project structure: the users blueprint and tests
+### Ideas contributed to overall project structure: the users blueprint and tests and database

-### Effort contributed to design document the users blueprint and tests
+### Effort contributed to design document the users blueprint and tests and database

-### Contributions to coding the users blueprint and tests
+### Contributions to coding the users blueprint and tests and database

 ### Was this person a good team player?
 Yes